Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Methods for Computing Predictive P-values

 Based on the models specified by equations~\eqref{eqn:proby-gen}-\eqref{eqn:probtheta-gen}, the \textbf{full data posterior} density of $(\bb_{1:n}, \btheta)$ given observations $\by_{1:n}\obs$ is given by:

-where $C_1$ is the normalizing constant involving only with $\by_{1:n}$.
-In posterior predictive assessment, one forms a posterior predictive density or mass function for replicated $y_{i}$ as follows:
+where $C_1$ is the normalizing constant involving only $\by_{1:n}$.
+In a posterior predictive assessment, one forms a posterior predictive density or mass function for replicated $y_{i}$ as follows:

-In order to identify outliers for the model specified by~\eqref{eqn:proby-gen}-\eqref{eqn:probtheta-gen}, applying the general posterior checking method \citep{gelman1996posterior} is to look at the probability that the replicated $y_{i}$ is greater than observed $y_{i}\obs$ based on the posterior predictive distribution~\eqref{eqn:postpredy1}.
-Particularly, when $y_{i}$ is discrete, the posterior checking p-value \citep{Marshall03, marshall2007identifying} is defined as follows:
+In order to identify divergent observations for the model specified by~\eqref{eqn:proby-gen}-\eqref{eqn:probtheta-gen}, we apply the general posterior predictive checking method \cite{gelman1996posterior} in order to look at the probability that the replicated $y_{i}$ is greater than observed $y_{i}\obs$ based on the posterior predictive distribution~\eqref{eqn:postpredy1}.
+Particularly, when $y_{i}$ is discrete, the posterior predictive p-value \cite{Marshall03, marshall2007identifying} is defined as follows:

 where $Pr\postfnoM$ represents the probability of a set based on $P\postfnoM(y_{i}|\by\wi\obs)$.
-Note that, $y_{i}\obs$ is considered half in right tail for symmetry in two tails.
-When this p-value is very close to 0 or close 1, it indicates that the actual observed $y\obs_i$ falls on the tails of (ie, is unusual to) of $P\postfnoM(y_{i}|\by\wi\obs)$, hence, it may be an outlier to the assumed model.
-The posterior checking p-value can be rewritten as an expectation of a function of $(\btheta, s_{i})$ with respect to \eqref{eqn:jointfull}:
+Note that $y_{i}\obs$ is considered half in right tail for symmetry in two tails.
+For continuous $y_{i}$, the second term of \eqref{eqn:postpred-pv} is 0.
+When this p-value is very close to 0 or 1, it indicates that the actual observed $y\obs_i$ falls on the tails of (ie, is unusual to) $P\postfnoM(y_{i}|\by\wi\obs)$, hence, there is a large discrepancy between the actual observation and the prediction (a distribution).
+The posterior predictive p-value can be rewritten as an expectation of a function of $(\btheta, \bb_{i})$ with respect to \eqref{eqn:jointfull}:

 where $\mbox{p-value} (y_i\obs| \btheta,s_i)$ is a p-value defined with respect to the predictive distribution of $y_{i}$ given parameters and latent variable: